VET Program Approval and Maintenance Procedure

 A. Identify the qualification to be transitioned on the Scope of Registration.
 Director, Skills and Education Delivery / Program Manager

-1. Head of Centre/Program Manager to obtain copy of the new Training Package demonstrating the superseded and new qualifications are not equivalent.
+1. Associate Director/Program Manager to obtain copy of the new Training Package demonstrating the superseded and new qualifications are not equivalent.

 2. If the superseded and new qualifications are deemed equivalent, see Section C: Transition Arrangements for Equivalent Superseded Qualifications

 B. Ensure the qualification is not already on the Scope.
-Head of Centre/Program Manager
+Associate Director/Program Manager

 1. Refer: www.training.gov.au, the UniversityRTO number is 4909.